-We have audited the syndicate underwriting year accounts for the 2018 year of account of syndicate 1910 ('the syndicate') for the three years ended 31 December 2020 which comprise the Income Statement, the Statement of Changes in Members' Balances, the Statement of Financial Position, the Statement of Cash Flows and the related notes 1 to 18, including a summary of significant accounting policies.
+We have audited the syndicate underwriting year accounts for the 2019 year of account of syndicate 1910 ('the syndicate') for the three years ended 31 December 2021 which comprise the Income Statement, the Statement of Comprehensive Income. the Statement of Members' Balances, the Statement of Financial Position, the Statement of Cash Flows and the related notes 1 to 18, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' and FRS 103 'Insurance Contracts' (United Kingdom Generally Accepted Accounting Practice).